-The pediatric orthopedic fellow will have a half day per week dedicated to academic pursuits.
-During this time, they will be able to participate in our very active clinical research program.
-We have 4 full time research coordinators including a PhD statistician and epidemiologist available to support your clinical research endeavors.
-Additionally, there is an opportunity to participate in translational research in the Dr. Robert E. Carroll and Jane Chace Carroll laboratories led by Stavros Thomopoulos, PhD.
-Many of our previous fellows have done high impact research which they carry into their practice.
+Each week, the pediatric orthopedic fellow dedicates a half day per week to academic pursuits, which can include participating in our active clinical research program.
+Columbia Orthopedics has four full time research coordinators, including a PhD statistician and an epidemiologist, available to support your clinical research interests.
+Translational research opportunities are available in the Dr. Robert E. Carroll and Jane Chace Carroll Laboratories led by Stavros Thomopoulos, PhD.
+Many previous fellows conducted impactful research which they later carried into their practices.